ethereum-optimism/optimism/specs/deposits.md

 The deposit contract is deployed to L1.
 Deposited transactions are derived from the values in the `TransactionDeposited` event(s) emitted by the deposit contract.

+The deposit contract is responsible for maintaing the [guaranteed gas market](./guaranteed-gas-market.md), charging deposits for gas to be used on L2, and ensuring that the total amount of guaranted gas in a single L1 block does not exceed the L2 block gas limit.

 The deposit contract handles two special cases: